damien-meere/full_stack_milestone/README.md

 ### Product Review
 As highlighted in the previous section, the Product review can only be accessed via the Order History section of a user's profile.
 This ensures that reviews are only captured from customers that have legitimately purchased that product.
 When the customer chooses to review a product they've purchased, they are presented with the following view.
-The customer is again presented with a high level view of the order in question, detailing the order number, the timestamp for the order, the products on the order and the total price.
+The customer is again presented with a high-level view of the order in question, detailing the order number, the timestamp for the order, the products on the order and the total price.
 The customers have the option to chose from the products on the order, which specific product to review.
 The product dropdown is only populated with the specific products on the order.
 The feedback from the customer is captured through two values: the Rating (0-5) and the written review (text).

 ![Product Review Page](documentation/SiteImages/Product_Review_Page.jpg)

 The processing of the value submitted for the Product Rating is detailed in the [Product Review](#product-review) section.
-Ultimately, all review ratings for each product are averaged, and this is the value that is stored within the specific product object in the datebase.
+Ultimately, all review ratings for each product are averaged, and this is the value that is stored within the specific product object in the database.
 The utilisation of the submitted text review in the specific Product Detail page is discussed in the
 [Product Detail](#product-detail) section.

 ####    Wireframes